-The opening Unfunded Liability has been reduced to reflect the elimination of a working capital adjustment payable to Ontario Power Generation that was originally recognized as an increase to opening Unfunded Liability in the amount of \$110 million.
+The opening Unfunded Liability was reduced in 2007 to reflect the elimination of a working capital adjustment payable to Ontario Power Generation that was originally recognized as an increase to opening Unfunded Liability at March 31, 2000, in the amount of \$110 million.
 Subsequently, it was determined that there was no obligation for this additional amount of working capital.

-The opening Unfunded Liability of \$19.4 billion at April 1, 1999 was composed of \$38.1 billion in liabilities assumed from old Ontario Hydro less the value of assets transferred to the OEFC at April 1, 1999, including \$17.2 billion in notes receivable and \$1.5 billion in loans receivable and other assets.
-Pursuant to the Electricity Act, 1998 and consistent with the principles of electricity restructuring, the government has a long-term plan in place to retire OEFC liabilities from within the electricity sector.
+The opening unfunded liability of \$19.4 billion as at April 1, 1999, was composed of \$38.1 billion in liabilities assumed from old Ontario Hydro less the value of assets transferred to OEFC as at April 1, 1999, including \$17.2 billion in notes receivable and \$1.5 billion in loans receivable and other assets.
+Pursuant to the Electricity Act, 1998, and consistent with the principles of electricity restructuring, the government has a long-term plan in place to retire OEFC liabilities from within the electricity sector.
 The plan includes cash flows from the following sources as at April 1, 1999:

-- Notes receivable from the Province of \$8.9 billion, OPG of \$3.4 billion, Hydro One of \$4.8 billion and IESO for \$0.1 billion for a total of \$17.2 billion as a result of the transfer of assets to successor companies; - Payments-in-lieu of corporate income, capital and property taxes made by OPG, Hydro One and municipal electric utilities; - Debt Retirement Charge to be paid by ratepayers based on the consumption of electricity; and - Electricity Sector Dedicated Income Consistent with the government's commitment to keep electricity income in the electricity sector, the cumulative combined net income of OPG and Hydro One in excess of the Province's interest cost of its investment in its electricity subsidiaries will be allocated to the retirement of the OEFC's debt.
+- Notes receivable from the Province of \$8.9 billion, OPG of \$3.4 billion, Hydro One of \$4.8 billion and IESO for \$0.1 billion for a total of \$17.2 billion as a result of the transfer of assets to successor companies - Payments-in-lieu of corporate income, capital and property taxes made by OPG, Hydro One and municipal electric utilities - Debt Retirement Charge to be paid by ratepayers based on the consumption of electricity - Electricity Sector Dedicated Income Consistent with the government's commitment to keep electricity income in the electricity sector, the cumulative combined net income of OPG and Hydro One in excess of the Province's interest cost of its investment in its electricity subsidiaries will be allocated to the retirement of OEFC's debt.

-The long-term plan supports estimates that the OEFC's obligations will likely be defeased in the years ranging from 2012 to 2020.
+The long-term plan supports estimates that OEFC's obligations will likely be defeased in the years ranging from 2014-2018, narrowed from the previous estimated defeasance range of 2012-2020.